helendaisy/milestone-band-project/README.md

 #### Icons

-- standard icons for brands such as spotify, apple, social media used for familiarity of the user
+- Standard icons for brands such as spotify, apple, social media used for familiarity of the user
-- mainpage has the Foo Fighters Logo from the most recent album as an icon header creating recognition when the user goes to buy or stream the album
+- Mainpage has the Foo Fighters Logo from the most recent album as an icon header creating recognition when the user goes to buy or stream the album
+- Favicon is the same as the logo used through the site to provide consistency

 #### Colours